jhpyle/docassemble/_docs/playground.md

 editing is a component of an interview, the information in the "Variables, etc." will not be complete.
 At the top of the "Variables, etc." area, you can select a different file that should be used for purposes of populating the "Variables, etc." section.
-Usually this file will be the "top level" interview file -- the one that that [`include`]s the file you are currently editing.
+Usually the file you want to select here is the "top level" file for your interview, which [`include`]s the file you are editing.

-## <a name="examples"></a>Example blocks
+## <a name="examples"></a>The examples area

 ![example area]({{ site.baseurl }}/img/playground-example-area.png){: .full-width }